MilkshakeTheCoder/milkshakethecoder.github.io/README.md

 ### Note:

 I will be testing on my beta-website, and then I will be updating the code here, so commits will be less frequent.

+Btw: Thanks to @Swas.py for the mobile menu :)